benhoyt/cdnupload/README.rst

         * ``verbose``: Most verbose output.
 Log even files that the script would skip uploading.
         * ``default``: Default level of output.
 Log when the script starts, finishes, and actual uploads and deletes that occur (or would occur if doing a ``--dry-run``).
         * ``quiet``: Quieter than the default.
 Only log when and if the script actually uploads or deletes files (no start or finish logs).
-If there's nothing to do, don't log anything.
+If there’s nothing to do, don’t log anything.
         * ``errors``: Only log errors.
         * ``off``: Turn all logging off completely.

   -v, --version
-        Show cdnupload's version number and exit.
+        Show cdnupload’s version number and exit.

 Less common arguments
 ---------------------